-10:42 a.m.
-A briefing paper was provided in the Committee packet, regarding a request to accept and refer to the BSD Board of Commissioners for approval, authorization of the President & CEO to enter into a contract, for three (3) base years with two (2) options years, with the highest ranking firm whose proposal provide the Agency with the best value based on the most advantageous offer, technical and cost factors, the quality of services to be performed, their conformity with the scope of services and the firm's suitability to the requirements of the Agency's entities involved, in the not to exceed amount of \$3,500,000.00.
-Jessica Mefford-Miller, Executive Director Metro Transit, gave an overview of this item.
+9:29 a.m.
+A briefing paper was provided in the meeting materials, regarding a request that the Committee accept, and refer to the Board of Commissioners for approval, a request to authorize the President & CEO to enter into a contract for a single bid (negotiated procurement) with Railworks Track Services, in the not to exceed amount of \$4,349,820.00; which includes 10% contingency, for track system upgrades.
+Jessica Mefford-Miller, Executive Director Metro Transit, provided an overview of this issue.